 In most of countries, when the household's reference person has a high level of education, the household has a higher expenditure on communication services, compared with households whose reference person has a low level of education.
 In more than half the countries, the higher the level of education of the household's reference person, the more the household spends on communication services.
-By contrast, in Finland and Ireland, for households whose reference person has a high level of education, the level of expenditures is the lowest.
+By contrast, in Finland and Ireland, for households whose reference person has a high level of education, the level of education, the level of education, the level of education, the level of education has a high level of education.